Three-halves variation of geodesics in the directed landscape: Brownian-Bessel decomposition

 Note that the Brownian motion $B$ and the Bessel process $R$ above have diffusion parameter $1$, so their sum and difference have diffusion parameter $2$.
 Before proving this theorem, we will need the following lemmas.

-\begin{lemma} Let $D(\cdot)$ have law which is Brownian on compacts.
+\begin{lemma} Let $W(\cdot)$ have law which is Brownian on compacts (with diffusion parameter $2$).
 Then

-converges in law to a Brownian motion $B$ as $\e\to 0$, in the uniform-on-compact topology. \end{lemma} \begin{proof} We prove this lemma by contradiction.
+converges in law to a Brownian motion $B$ (with diffusion parameter $2$) as $\e\to 0$, in the uniform-on-compact topology. \end{lemma} \begin{proof} We prove this lemma by contradiction.
 Assume the contrary.
 Then there exists a measurable set $A$ and $\delta>0$ so that

 along some subsequence of $\epsilon$.
 Without loss of generality, assume that along that subsequence.
-We can choose the event $A$ so that it depends only on $D_\epsilon(\cdot) - D_\epsilon(s)$ restricted to a time interval $[s,t]$ for some $0<s<t$, since the law of such incremental segments determines the law of any continuous process.
+We can choose the event $A$ so that it depends only on $W_\epsilon(\cdot) - W_\epsilon(s)$ restricted to a time interval $[s,t]$ for some $0<s<t$, since the law of such incremental segments determines the law of any continuous process.

 Pick a further subsequence $\epsilon_n$ so that $\epsilon_n/\epsilon_{n+1}>(t/s)^{1/2}$.
-Let $X_n=1(D_{\epsilon_n} \in A)$, and let $Y_n=(X_1+\cdots+X_n)/n$.
+Let $X_n=1(W_{\epsilon_n} \in A)$, and let $Y_n=(X_1+\cdots+X_n)/n$.
 Then

 for all $n$.
 Hence